hsaghir/hsaghir.github.io/src/content/posts/2016-10-16-theano-workflow.md

 cover: "/images/practical/Deep_RBM.png"
 ---

+> **Archival note (2026):** Theano was discontinued in 2017.
+The concepts
+> below — tensors, computational graphs, symbolic autodiff — are still the
+> right mental model for PyTorch and JAX, but the API in this post is dead.

 Theano might look intimidating, but there are a few concepts that if understood, would make the engineering involved in deep learning more tangible.
 The first is the concept of tensors and operations on them.
 A tensor is simply a multi-dimensional array.
 For example a 1d tensor is a vector and a 2d tensor is a matrix.
 We also want to do efficient operations on tensors such as addition, multiplication, etc .
 Tensors are useful in deep learning since we usually want to work with multi-dimensional data (e.g. images are 2d plus color channels i.e. 3d) and we also want to send a number of data points into the model at a time (minibatch which adds another dimension).